uptrace/bun-docs/docs/guide/soft-deletes.md

 ```

 Alternatively, you can include `deleted_at` column to indexed columns using `coalesce` function to
-convert `NULL` time, because `NULL` is not equal to any other value including itself:
+convert `NULL` time because `NULL` is not equal to any other value including itself:

 ```sql
 CREATE UNIQUE INDEX index_name ON table (column1, coalesce(deleted_at, '1970-01-01 00:00:00'))